On behalf of Phillip Jusino at Phillip J. Jusino & Associates, P.C.

 It will be interesting to see how New York courts interpret this new provision.
 Even the Supplementary Practice Commentary for this section by Alan D. Scheinkman in McKinney’s Consolidated Laws of New York Annotated notes that it must be determined by the courts whether establishing a value of enhanced earnings by an appraiser or other expert will be necessary to evaluate “direct or indirect contributions” by the other spouse.

-The lawyers at Phillip J. Jusino & Associates, P.C., in Lake Grove, represent Long Island clients in divorce.
+The lawyers at Phillip J. Jusino & Associates, P.C., in Smithtown, represent Long Island clients in divorce.